Lassie: History

-Elizabeth Gaskell short story

-An early depiction of Lassie is found in British writer Elizabeth Gaskell's 1859 short story "The Half-brothers".
-In the story, Lassie is described as a female collie with "intelligent, apprehensive eyes" who rescues two half-brothers who are lost and dying in the snow.
-When the younger brother can no longer carry on, elder brother Gregory, Lassie's master, ties a handkerchief around Lassie's neck and sends her home.
-Lassie arrives home, and leads the search party to the boys.
-When they arrive Gregory is dead, but his younger half-brother is saved.
-Thus, Gaskell apparently originated the character Lassie and, at the same time, defined the "Lassie saves the day" storyline that is the essence of subsequent Lassie tales.

 Eric Knight short story and novel

-The fictional character of Lassie was created by English author Eric Knight in Lassie Come-Home, first published as a short story in The Saturday Evening Post in 1938 and later as a full-length novel in 1940.
-Set in the Depression-era England, the novel depicts the lengthy journey a rough collie makes to be reunited with her young Yorkshire master after her family is forced to sell her for money.
+The fictional character of Lassie was created by English author Eric Knight in Lassie Come-Home, first published as a short story in the Dec.
+17, 1938 issue of The Saturday Evening Post and later as a full-length novel in 1940.
+Set in the Depression-era England, the novel depicts the lengthy journey a Rough Collie makes to be reunited with her young Yorkshire master after her family is forced to sell her for money.

 Movies and television

-In 1943, the novel was adapted into a feature film, Lassie Come Home, by Metro-Goldwyn-Mayer (MGM) that starred Roddy McDowall and Elizabeth Taylor.
+In 1943, the novel was adapted into a feature film, Lassie Come Home, by Metro-Goldwyn-Mayer (MGM) that stars Roddy McDowall and Elizabeth Taylor.
 The movie was a hit and enjoyed favorable critical response.
-MGM followed this with several additional films, including a sequel entitled Son of Lassie (1945), starring Peter Lawford and June Lockhart, and Courage of Lassie with Elizabeth Taylor.
+MGM followed this with several additional films, including a sequel entitled Son of Lassie (1945), starring Peter Lawford and June Lockhart, and Courage of Lassie (1946) with Elizabeth Taylor again.
 A radio series, Lassie Radio Show, was also created, airing until 1949.